[4.3.2.] Against the Correspondence Theory.

 · the words “the table” correspond with a table;

-Says Dewey, the problem with this theory is that “it assumes all that there is at issue,” namely, “that we have already got truth, or that some propositions do surely agree.”
-(342) In other words, it assumes without argument that these relationships of correspondence really do sometimes hold.
+Says Dewey, the problem with this theory is that “it assumes … that we have already got truth, or that some propositions do surely agree.”
+(342) In other words, it assumes without argument that these relationships of correspondence are sometimes really there.

-Horn 1: The way we compare the proposition to the world is through another (potentially corresponding) proposition, namely proposition (B):
+Horn 1: The way we compare the proposition to the world is through another proposition.

 Dewey takes a number of “steps” away from the two traditional accounts of truth toward a new, pragmatist theory:

-1. Intellectual judgments do not imply their own truth; they are tentative and provisional.
+1. True judgments do not imply their own truth.

 2. True judgments are forward-looking, not backward-looking.

-3. True judgments make a desired end, x, a part of the means for attaining x.
+3. True judgments make a desired goal a part of the means for attaining that goal.

-[Note that Dewey seems to be using the terms “judgment,” “statement,” “meaning,” and “proposition” interchangeably.
+[Dewey seems to use the terms “judgment,” “statement,” “meaning,” and “proposition” interchangeably.
 In trying to understand this material, it might be useful for you to think in terms of truth-bearers, things capable of having a truth value, i.e., things capable of being either true or false.
 Judgments, statements, propositions, etc., are all candidates for being truth-bearers.
 From what I can tell, nothing important turns on the differences among them in so far as Dewey’s treatment of truth is concerned.]

 Let’s consider each of these three steps, one-by-one...

-Both correspondence and coherence theorists have mistakenly assumed that “a statement by its own nature implies an assertion of its own truth.”
+Both correspondence and coherence theories mistakenly assume that “a statement by its own nature implies an assertion of its own truth.”
 (345)

-In other words, both correspondence and coherence theorists have mistakenly assumed the following: when someone judges that the rock is on the table, not only is she judging that the rock is on the table, she is also judging that it is true that the rock is on the table.
+In other words, both theories have mistakenly assumed the following: when someone judges that the rock is on the table, not only is she judging that the rock is on the table, she is also judging that it is true that the rock is on the table.
 Put more generally, the point is this: both correspondence and coherence theories have mistakenly assumed that “p” implies “It is true that p.”